 Even a 10 person team can have a 10,000 person network.
 That’s 10,000 candidates.
 Visualize your referral network as radar, pinging candidates that are great for your team.
 If you stay in-house with your referral program, you limit the range of that radar to a small circle of people.
 Opening up your referral program to the community surrounding your company can literally 10x your candidate pool and skyrocket your referrals.
 Don't forget external referrals are great for diversity too.

 All kinds of companies.
 Many organizations have leveraged this strategy to maximize their pipelines.
 We’ve worked with (and even made referrals for) some of these companies, and seen firsthand how external referrals have helped them grow their team.

 Toast offers $10k for a successful engineer referral.
 They also offer $500 for business partner referrals that work with them for 30+ days.

 In 2015, information technology company announced a NERP open to anyone and everyone, that pays up to $3,000.

 Segment made referrals a core part of their strategy to grow their team.
 They display a creative visualization of their referrals – a stylized, branded Referral Tree – on the walls of their office.

 Appneta’s referral program offers $1,000 to $5,000, depending on the role, for a successful referral from anyone.

-OPower’s external referral program is simple and robust: “you will receive $1,000 after your referral completes 90 consecutive days of employment.”
+OPower (before they were acquired by Oracle) had a simple and robust external referral program: “you will receive $1,000 after your referral completes 90 consecutive days of employment.”